Mikiqueen0/IOT-ESP32-Zebra/README.md

 - **Buzzer Alerts**: The buzzer sounds when specific events occur (e.g., car detected).

 ### Camera Stream (ESP32-CAM):
-- **Real-Time Video Stream**: Captures real-time images or video of the intersection using the ESP32-CAM module.
 - **JPEG Image Capture**: Capture snapshots when required for event logging or monitoring.
-- **SD Card Storage**: Store images or video files on a microSD card connected to the ESP32-CAM.
-- **Web Server**: Provides a live stream of the camera feed over Wi-Fi for remote monitoring.

 ## Pin Configuration